StarPlayrX/XPC123/README.md

 ```

-It will need to go in /Library/LaunchDaemons for launchd to start it.
+Once your edited the example plist, it will need to go in /Library/LaunchDaemons for launchd to start it.

 Permissions:
 https://stackoverflow.com/questions/28063598/error-while-executing-plist-file-path-had-bad-ownership-permissions